 Requests will come in the form of questions, complaints, and issues that a customer may have experienced when using your product or service.
 They can also vary between different types of communication channels, such as:

 It’s important to understand what channels your customers use.
 Although social media may seem more popular, 62% of users are still more likely to use email.
 But, unless you have an agent or team monitoring each line of communication, receiving requests across these channels can be overwhelming.

 Not only should you consider how to manage each line of communication, but you should also consider how each request is dealt with.
 For example, do you prioritise requests based on severity or in order of time-received?
-Do you also have a system in place to track each request and make sure that they have been resolved?

 The data you receive from a customer review measuring the success of your helpdesk support is valuable.
-It enables you to see if you’re hitting milestones and meeting your KPIs.
-Having this information allows you to highlight challenges and opportunities in your existing setup.
+It enables you to see if you’re hitting milestones and meeting KPIs.
+Having this information also allows you to highlight challenges and opportunities in your existing setup.
 As well as identifying the success and failures of your support team.

 Is there a dedicated line of communication for managers and executives?